julian94/julian94.github.io/TI4/factions/mentak.md

 # The Mentak Coalition
 > One people.
 One mind.
 One destiny.
-We will eise above the pit they have thrown us in.
+We will rise above the pit they have thrown us in.
 -- Erwan Mentak, Founder of the Coalition

 ## Setup